-The primary reason for the trip was that I wanted to catch the London leg of Rush’s Time Machine Tour, which was scheduled to take place in the 02 Arena on 25th May.
-The secondary reason related to a nuanced sociological research experiment I planned to undertake (which later came to be referred to – somewhat colloquially – as a “Cockney Hunt”).
+The primary reason for the trip – I wanted to catch the London leg of Rush’s Time Machine Tour, which was scheduled to take place in the 02 Arena on 25th May.
+The secondary reason concerned a nuanced sociological research experiment that I planned to undertake (which later came to be referred to as a “Cockney Hunt”).

-To my lasting chagrin Rush continue to ignore the historic city of Belfast, as though it were some unremarkable population centre of meagre importance.
-They act as though Belfast was not in fact the home of the mightiest shipyard Europe has ever seen, the greatest rope-works the world has ever known, and the sort of magnificent linen industry that would make you fall to your knees and weep with joy.
+To my lasting chagrin Rush, when arranging their tour schedules, continue to ignore the historic city of Belfast, as if it were some unremarkable urban centre of meagre importance.
+They act as though Belfast was not in fact the home of the mightiest shipyard Europe has ever seen; the greatest rope-works the world has ever known; and the sort of magnificent linen industry that would make you fall to your knees and weep with joy.

 But, as it was, I had resigned myself to the idea of travelling over to the “Big Smoke” in order to observe my Canadian heroes in the flesh.
 I know very little about contemporary London and felt some apprehension at the prospect of travelling there.
 My mind was full of images of overcrowded, malodorous streets where orphan boys in knee-high socks pick the pockets of well-dressed city gentlemen.
 Perhaps I had read too much Dickens.
 Because actually, London is not like that.
 No – it is far, far worse.

 I arrived at “Heathrow” airport mid-morning.
 Man, is it ugly.
 That sprawling behemoth of an airport needs a major facelift to bring it into the modern age.
 There is far too much plain concrete on display.
 I made a few notes about possible improvements as I waited to disembark the plane, such as “neon strips should be laid along the edges of the runway” and “replace all runway concrete with gun-metal grey asphalt”.
 I may send these notes to the Heathrow authorities.